MiklosNovak/EventSourcingPoc/README.md

 How to run locally?

 You need docker desktop installed and running.
 Select the "docker-compose" project as default startup project and run it.

+1. When the sql server is running, you can connect to the sql server
+2. use the following settings: localhost:1433 , User=sa , Pwd=sql,s!Passw0rd
+3. run the SqlScripts\WriterDbSchemaCreation.sql script which will create the database and tables.

 How to test/trigger the writer?